UFSCar-LaSID/weighted-sims-recommender/README.md

 - \[9\]: RetailRocket-transactions
 - all (it will use all datasets)

-Replace `<algorithms>` with the names (or indexes) separated by space of the algorithms.
+Replace `<algorithms>` with the names (or indexes) of the algorithms separated by space.
 The available algorithms are:

 - \[1\]: ALS
 - \[2\]: BPR